 The alternatives examined as part of the replacement and re-alignment of Lift C looked to improve the beginner skiing experience, improve beginner connectivity from the Bear Den area to the 'main' part of the mountain, provide more flexibility when accessing beginner terrain, and offer potential access to additional beginner terrain.
 The first alternative was a simple replace-in-kind, which did not address the aforementioned goals.
 The second alternative replaced the existing lift in its current location, then added a second lift from the Bear Den Lodge (close to the existing lift C bottom terminal), extending to the Mid-Station Lodge at the top of Boreen.
 This option restricted the space and circulation within the base area at the Bear Den Lodge and was not pursued.
 Another option explored replacement in kind along with adding a new lift from the Main Base area north of the Face Lift to the bottom of the Wilmington Trail.
 This lift, along with trail improvements between the Bear Den Lodge and the main Base Area improved connectivity but was not determined to be cost efficient.
 The proposed alternative closely follows the existing alignment but extends the lift farther up the hill and closer to the bottom of the Wilmington Trail.
-This was the option that addressed most of the goals and resulted in minimal additional cost over an in-kind replacement.
+This additional cost over an in-kind replacement.